turtl/www/views/docs/clients/desktop/index.md

 it runs on without needing to actually have it installed on the user's computer.
 This allows us to provide one simple download that runs right out of the box.

+## Open port
+Turtl Desktop opens port 7471 (if it's available) to listen for invite notifications from the website via JSONP.
+This means that if the desktop app is open (it doesn't have to be logged in) it will catch any invites from invite links on the Turtl website.
+This makes the process of accepting invites as easy as possible.

+Currently, you can't disable this open port.
+In the next few releases, there will be an option to disable the invite listener and also accept invites by a code you can copy/paste instead of just automatic communication between the site and the app.

 ## Setup and running
 Unless using a packaged version, Turtl desktop requires you to have node-webkit installed.
 If you are running for the first time, you need to set up a symlink